119-sam/Breast-cancer-project/README.md

 This project aims to develop a machine learning model to predict breast cancer based on various medical features.
 The model is trained on a dataset containing information about breast cancer patients, including tumor characteristics and other relevant medical data.

 ## Dataset
-The dataset used for this project is the Breast Cancer Wisconsin (Diagnostic) dataset, which contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-The dataset includes 569 instances and 30 features.
+The dataset used for this project is the Breast Cancer dataset from Scikit-Learn, which contains numerical features computed from fine needle aspirate (FNA) of breast masses.
+It includes 569 instances with 30 numerical features, used to classify tumors as malignant or benign based on various characteristics.

 ## Features
 The dataset includes the following features: